arerickson28/Machine-Learning-NBA/README.md

-# Machine-Learning-NBA
+# Machine-Learning-NBA :basketball:
 ## UMN Data Visualization &amp; Analytics Bootcamp: Final Project

-For our final project, we use National Basketball Association player and team statistic data to explore machine learning concepts.
+For our final project, we use NBA :basketball:  player and team statistic data to explore machine learning concepts.

 ### Purpose:
 To predict the outcome of basketball games using parameters such as player height, weight, age, and time spent contributing to game.